 \section{Abstract}

-Interpretability and high performance are essential goals in designing control policies, particularly for safety-critical tasks.
-Deep reinforcement learning has greatly enhanced performance, yet its inherent lack of interpretability often undermines trust and hinders real-world deployment.
-This work addresses these dual challenges by introducing a novel approach for programmatic policy discovery, called \underline{M}ultimodal Large \underline{L}anguage Model-assisted \underline{E}volutionary \underline{S}earch (MLES).
-MLES utilizes multimodal large language models as policy generators, combining them with evolutionary mechanisms for automatic policy optimization.
-It integrates visual feedback-driven behavior analysis within the policy generation process to identify failure patterns and facilitate targeted improvements, enhancing the efficiency of policy discovery and producing adaptable, human-aligned policies.
-Experimental results show that MLES achieves policy discovery capabilities and efficiency comparable to Proximal Policy Optimization (PPO) across two control tasks, while offering transparent control logic and traceable design processes.
-This paradigm overcomes the limitations of predefined domain-specific languages, facilitates knowledge transfer and reuse, and is scalable across various control tasks.
-MLES shows promise as a new paradigm for developing transparent and verifiable control policies.
+Deep reinforcement learning has achieved impressive success in control tasks.
+However, its policies, represented as opaque neural networks, are often difficult for humans to understand, verify, and debug, which undermines trust and hinders real-world deployment.
+This work addresses this challenge by introducing a novel approach for programmatic control policy discovery, called \underline{M}ultimodal Large \underline{L}anguage Model-assisted \underline{E}volutionary \underline{S}earch (MLES).
+MLES utilizes multimodal large language models as programmatic policy generators, combining them with evolutionary search to automate policy generation.
+It integrates visual feedback-driven behavior analysis within the policy generation process to identify failure patterns and guide targeted improvements, thereby enhancing policy discovery efficiency and producing adaptable, human-aligned policies.
+Experimental results demonstrate that MLES achieves performance comparable to Proximal Policy Optimization (PPO) across two standard control tasks while providing transparent control logic and traceable design processes.
+This approach also overcomes the limitations of predefined domain-specific languages, facilitates knowledge transfer and reuse, and is scalable across various tasks, showing promise as a new paradigm for developing transparent and verifiable control policies.
 Code is publicly available at \url{https://github.com/QingL2000/MLES}.